dodona-edu/dodona-edu.github.io/en/faq/featured-courses/index.md

 ---

-### Python-oefeningen bij Youtube videoreeks UHasselt
+### Python-oefeningen bij YouTube videoreeks UHasselt

-**Python-oefeningen bij Youtube videoreeks UHasselt** is an introductory Python course that combines a series of [YouTube videos](https://www.youtube.com/playlist?list=PL2iW_rkiCt7UqxL47lGkBaTgApj_QHJ0K) with exercises on Dodona.
+**Python-oefeningen bij YouTube videoreeks UHasselt** is an introductory Python course that combines a series of [YouTube videos](https://www.youtube.com/playlist?list=PL2iW_rkiCt7UqxL47lGkBaTgApj_QHJ0K) with exercises on Dodona.
 The course was created by Dirk Peeters.

 The course is only available in [Dutch](https://dodona.be/nl/courses/290/).